d-ying/string_truncate/README.md

 containing many words or phrases, please ensure that the file is in the same folder as the program.

-This program is a .jar file, but has unfortuantely has no UI so to run it please use the terminal/command prompt and navigate to the location of the .jar file (using cd) and then run it using the command "java -jar StringTruncate.jar".
+This program is a .jar file, but unfortuantely has no UI so to run it please use the terminal/command prompt and navigate to the location of the .jar file (using cd) and then run it using the command "java -jar StringTruncate.jar".
 On windows please ensure that the Java path is set correctly before running the